xichengucas/forking-workflow-exercise/no_recipe.md

 We are avid meat eaters, but these vegetarian tacos are one of our go-tos in Peru.
 If you can make the pickles with Peruvian aji amarillo, please do.

-- Roast cauliflower
+- Roast cauliflower and throw away
-- Pickled chilis and vegetables
+- Pickled chilis and vegetables and throw away
-- Caramelized red onions
+- Caramelized red onions and thorw away
-- Guacamole
+- Guacamole and throw away
-- Yogurt
-- Tortilla of choice, warmed in a dry pan
+!!!